 Serving suggestions and alternatives

-Here you have a refreshing, light and an any time salad that's fit for everyone in any season.
+Here you have a refreshing, light that's fit for everyone in any season.

 Orzo can be replaced by a gluten-free pasta to make it a suitable option for those that are gluten intolerant.